chethanbits/chatbot_ollama/README.md

 │── README.md             # Documentation

 🧩 Customization
    Change AI behavior inside app.py
    Modify prompt or chat memory

-Replace model name to other Ollama-supported LLMs

-Add extra features like voice input, history, or authentication
+   Replace model name to other Ollama-supported LLMs Add extra features like voice input, history, or authentication

 ❗ Troubleshooting
 Problem	Solution
-ModuleNotFoundError	Run pip install -r requirements.txt Ollama not running	Start it manually from terminal Model not found	Run ollama pull gemma2:27b
+    ModuleNotFoundError         	Run pip install -r requirements.txt
+    Ollama not running	          Start it manually from terminal Model not found             	Run ollama pull gemma2:27b Streamlit not opening	       Visit http://localhost:8501 manually

-Streamlit not opening	Visit http://localhost:8501 manually 📜 License
+📜 License
     This project is licensed under the MIT License — feel free to modify and use it.

 ⭐ Support
     If you like this project, give it a star ⭐ on GitHub!
     Made with ❤️ using Gemma2 + Ollama + Streamlit

----

-If you're okay with this, I’ll commit it to your repo directly.
-Want me to:

-✅ Add this README to your GitHub repo automatically
-or
-✏️ You want to edit anything before adding